johnjps111/covid19/README.md

 # covid19

-Plots of Covid-19 data
+Analysis Covid-19 data

-us-counties.csv: snapshot of https://raw.githubusercontent.com/nytimes/covid-19-data/master/us-counties.csv (as of timestamp on local file)

-county_plots.R: generates daily plots based on us-counties.csv

-gen_animation.R: generates an animated gif based on all the daily images
+**AnimateGIF**

+ - Generate a sequence of plots by day
+ - Utilzing these plots, generate an animated GIF

+**InteractiveMap**

+ - Display a map of US with Covid-19 information by county
+ - Clicking on a state/county will display into information about the state/county